miguel-perez/smoothState.js/README.md

 	* [onBefore](#onbefore)
 * [Show your work!](#show-your-work)
 * [Need help?](#need-help)

+## About

+Hard cuts and white flashes break user focus and create confusion as layouts change or elements rearrange.
+We’ve accepted the jankiness of page loads as a personality quirk of the web, even though there is no technical reason it must exist.
+We don't need to treat the web like a native app's ugly cousin.

+Javascript SPA frameworks are a common way to solve this issue.
+However, these frameworks often lose the benefits of unobtrusive code, such as resilience to errors, performance, and accessibility. smoothState.js lets you start adding transitions that improve beauty of the experience by eliminating the hard cuts of page loads.
+It does this with:

+* Progressive enhancement - a technique that exemplifies the principles universal design
+* jQuery - a library a great many of us are familiar with
+* history. pushState() - a method that lets us maintain browsing expectations
+* Ajax - asynchronous page request that lets us store pages on the user's device

+Traditional animators draw out the changes to a scene in an array of frames that get swapped out in rapid succession.
+Likewise, smoothState allows you to define an array of functions that return the markup that gets swapped out on the page.
+This gives you the freedom to add the HTML scaffolding needed for CSS animations.

 ## Usage
 smoothState.js was built to allow you to achieve really neat page transitions on your site, such as what you might see on [Codrops](http://tympanus.net/codrops/2013/05/07/a-collection-of-page-transitions/) or [AprilZero](http://aprilzero.com/).
 In order to achieve this on a production site, we need to handle less obvious issues as not to break a user's browsing expectations.
 By default, smoothState will handle few problems for you: